fgolemo/mcdp/docs/01_index.md

-*Below, an example of a graphical representation of an MCDP (left) along with the MCDPL snippet that describes it (right)*
+*Below, an example of a graphical representation of an MCDP (left) along with the MCDPL snippet that describes it (right).*

 <table>
  <tr>